 - Trade Promotion Best Practices

-These articles will help you harmonize, measure and analyze data so you can trust that the results are enabling you to make the right decisions and understand which future strategies will maximize profits.
+These blog posts will help you harmonize, measure and analyze data so you can trust that the results are enabling you to make the right decisions and understand which future strategies will maximize profits.

 Gartner Report: Vendor Panorama for Trade Promotion Management in Consumer Goods, 2014 (Published 28 March 2014)